Using Storybook with RedwoodJS - Lunchdev

 00:15:31 - Anthony Campolo

 Summary is not defined.
 That is because we have to actually define the summary now in our story.
-So, so if we go over to our blog posts story, we're going to have the blog post normal and that's why we're set it to full right here.
-And then we're also going to have the blog post where summary is set to true and that will then be a summary.
+So if we go over to our blog post story, we're going to have the blog post normal, and that's why we're going to set it to full right here.
+And then we're also going to have the blog post where summary is set to true, and that will then be a summary.

 00:15:59 - Anthony Campolo